-Thank you for reading through the City of Big Sandy Water Quality Report for 2018.
+Thank you for reading through the City of Big Sandy Water Quality Report for 2020.
 Under the direction of Scott Rogers, Public Works Director, the water department and the service we provide to you is continually improving.
 We welcome your comments and suggestions.

-If you have additional questions, the quickest way to get them answered is by e-mail at the addresses listed below.
+If you have additional questions, the quickest way to get them answered is to e-mail the following: